Seventh Conference of the International Woman Suffrage Alliance

-The Seventh Conference of the International Woman Suffrage Alliance met in Budapest, Hungary, June 15–21, 1913.
-As had been the case with all the preceding conferences, the location had been chosen to reflect the status of woman suffrage: a place where the prospects seemed favorable and liable to influence public sentiment by demonstrating that it was now a global movement.
+The Seventh Conference of the International Woman Suffrage Alliance met in Budapest, Hungary, 15–21 June 1913.
+As had been the case with all the preceding International Woman Suffrage Alliance conferences, the location had been chosen to reflect the status of woman suffrage: a place where the prospects seemed favorable and liable to influence public sentiment by demonstrating that it was now a global movement.
 When it had been announced at the sixth congress (in Stockholm) that the next one would be held in the capital of Hungary, it was felt that the location seemed very remote, and there were concerns that Hungary did not have representative government.
 In fact, it proved to be one of the largest and most important conventions.
 Furthermore, the delegates stopped en route for mass meetings and public banquets in Berlin, Dresden, Prague and Vienna, spreading its influence ever further afield.

 Organization

 The executive committee was headed by Iska Teleki, a well-known Hungarian writer.
 Vice presidents on the committee included Sándor Giesswein, a member of Parliament; Vilma Glücklich and Rosika Schwimmer, co-founders of Feministák Egyesülete; Ilona Haller, a suffragist; and György Lukács, Minister of Education.
 Other members included Paula Pogány, as executive secretary; Janka Dirnfeld, treasurer.
 Ida Molnár de Kapos, controller; Miksa Racz, Adél Spády, Sándorné Szegvári, recording secretaries; Hilda Behr, interpreters secretary; Aranka Bálint, excursions chair; Gisella de Békássy, chair of promotion; Flora Békássy, chair of the Commission of Youth; Berta Engel, businesswoman; Jane de Lánczy, festivities chair; Eugénia Miskolczy Meller; chair of guides; Katinka Pejacsevich, artistic chair; Franciska Schwimmer, music chair; Ida Seenger, finance secretary; Sarolta Steinberger, physician; Irma Szirmay de Nagysáros, interpreters chair; and Olga Ungar, hospitality chair.

 Schwimmer organized the convention, the first of its kind ever held in the Austro-Hungarian Empire.
 For communication, the event used a cable address of "Suffragium, Budapest" and a general address of, "Congressbureau, VII.
 Istvan ut 67, Budapest".
 Both the government and the municipality made financial contributions, adequately supplemented by citizens to cover all the expenses.
 A sale of 2,800 season tickets was made.
 With the assistance of various committees, efforts were made to ensure the comfort of the delegates, who were cared for from the moment they arrived at the station.
 English-speaking university students and competent citizens helped to overcome language difficulties.
 The students had trained for at least a year and each was required to learn at least one language.
 To assist delegates, each wore a badge that was color-coded to allow those in attendance to know what language they could interpret.
 Excursions around the country were provided by the railroads and the navigation company.